 It is advisable for any student who feels that their ability to undertake or submit assessments is likely to be significantly affected to submit an Exceptional Circumstances claim.
 The option to claim for Exceptional Circumstances is in place to mitigate the impact of these circumstances on your assessments, and so that you have the opportunity to submit work at a time when your academic performance is not compromised so that it is reflective of your academic ability.
 Many students instead try to submit work when they are not in the best position to do so and their marks suffer as a result.
 It is also more complicated, time-consuming and difficult to retrospectively challenge your assessment results via the academic appeals process if you did not submit a claim at the time of the assessment/s.

-It is worth noting though that if you submit a claim that is upheld and are offered an extension or deferral but, you are not obliged to accept this outcome and can sit/submit your assessment/s as originally intended if it transpires that you are able to do so.
+It is worth noting though that if you submit a claim that is upheld and are offered an extension or deferral, you are not obliged to accept this outcome and can sit/submit your assessment/s as originally intended if it transpires that you are able to do so.

 When will I know the outcome of my claim?

-Departments may often be required to process a high volume of Exceptional Circumstances claims, particularly since Covid-19 and the changes to teaching and assessment that this situation necessitated.
+Departments may often be required to process a high volume of Exceptional Circumstances claims.
 Therefore it may take a little while to hear back about your outcome but departments are doing their best to process claims as soon as they can.
 If you have not heard back within a week or so, please contact your department for an update.